kiwi0fruit/pandoctools/pandoctools/pandoctools_resolve/README.md

   (given with extension).
 First searches in %APPDATA%\pandoc\pandoctools (or $HOME/.pandoc/pandoctools), then in Pandoctools module directory:
   <...>/site-packages/pandoctools/sh

+  On Windows conversion to POSIX paths is done via cygpath that at first is read from $cygpath env var then seached in the $PATH

 Options:
   --else TEXT  Fallback file basename that is used if the first one wasn't